uvicmakerlab/dhsi2016/photogrammetry.md

 From Wikipedia: "Photogrammetry is the science of making measurements from photographs, especially for recovering the exact positions of surface points."

-We’re going to use photographs to measure the distance between certain points on your object.
-With a camera, you’ll take a series of 2D images of your object and use them to create a 3D model.
+With a camera, you’ll take a series of 2D images and use them to measure the distance between certain points on your object in order to create a 3D model.
 The photographs will be captured from different positions and angles around your object.
 Then, using Agisoft Photoscan, we’ll stitch together chunks of 2D images into 3D meshes with texture.

 Things to remember while taking your photographs: